You have two or more Raspberry Pi at home?

 sudo reboot

-You finished the base installation, we can move to specific software for this project
+The basic installation is now complete, we can move to specific software for this project.

 What’s MPICH?